 Doug made a good point.
 If Bob had a choice of user interfaces (UI), why wouldn’t he pick a more modern one?
 Why would he recommend his company spend lots of money on old technology?
 Whether the system was built or purchased, Bob’s company was going to live with its new system for a very long time.
 If the company picked a vendor today, which sold older, less current technology, the technology was certainly going to be very old, possibly obsolete, in another ten some odd years when his company again looked for a replacement C/ETRM system.

 And, who would be able to help his company to maintain older technology?
 Bob remembered Y2K.
 At the time of the turning of the millennia, lots of mainframe programmers were hired to fix old mainframe programs written in dinosaur languages like COBOL.
 The worry was that the original programmers had used 2-digit years in dates because it used less of the precious, expensive memory of older computing machines.
 Then, when the clock ticked around to the year 2000, the programs wouldn’t function properly using just the last two digits, ‘00’.
 Finding COBOL programmers then was expensive.
 Job paid well.
 But immediately after Y2K, after the crisis, the paychecks went back to normal.
-And, everyone wanted work on newer technologies.
+And, everyone wanted work on newer technologies in CTRM.
 Couldn’t find anyone to take a job working on the older technologies.